P

 HVAC Refrigerant Compliance

-Separate from the tax-credit phase-outs, a federal refrigerant rule took effect January 1, 2026 capping the global warming potential of refrigerants in new residential and light-commercial air conditioning and heat pump systems at 700 GWP or lower.
-The rule effectively retires the long-standing R-410A refrigerant in new equipment installs and pushes the industry toward R-32 and R-454B as the production-standard refrigerants.
-HVAC contractors quoting new system installs in 2026 should verify the equipment ships with a compliant refrigerant, confirm their technicians are certified to handle the new refrigerants under EPA Section 608, and update their parts inventory accordingly.
+Separate from the tax-credit phase-outs, a federal refrigerant rule banned the manufacture and import of new residential and light-commercial air conditioning and heat pump systems using refrigerants above 700 GWP (global warming potential) as of January 1, 2025, pushing the industry toward R-32 and R-454B and away from the long-standing R-410A.
+Existing R-410A equipment manufactured before that date may still be installed under EPA's 2026 update, which removed the originally planned installation cutoff, though some states enforce a stricter deadline.
+HVAC contractors quoting new system installs should verify the equipment ships with a compliant refrigerant, confirm their technicians are certified to handle the new refrigerants under EPA Section 608, and update their parts inventory accordingly.

 What to Do Before the Deadlines

 The window to claim the remaining credits is short, and the contractor's role is mostly logistical.
-For 25C and 25D work, finish and turn on any in-progress residential energy upgrades and solar installs before December 31, 2025, write down the install completion date carefully, and hand the homeowner the manufacturer's product certifications and the installer invoice they will need to claim the credit on their 2025 return.
+For 25C and 25D work, homeowners needed in-progress residential energy upgrades and solar installs finished and turned on before December 31, 2025, the install completion date written down carefully, and the manufacturer's product certifications and installer invoice in hand to claim the credit on their 2025 return.
 For 45L new construction, builders should hustle to close on units in finishing stages and confirm the ENERGY STAR or zero-energy-ready certification paperwork before the June 30, 2026 cutoff.
 For 179D commercial work, design-build contractors should target install completion dates inside the same window and coordinate with the owner's accountant on the qualifying square-footage calculation.

-Homeowners doing the work themselves should claim the credit on Form 5695 with the 2025 tax return.
-Any upgrade started in 2025 but finished in 2026 will fall outside the window.
-Project timing is the variable that matters most through year-end.
+Homeowners who completed qualifying 25C or 25D work in 2025 claim the credit on Form 5695 with the 2025 tax return.
+Any upgrade started in 2025 but finished in 2026 falls outside the window.
+For new clean-energy projects going forward, the relevant savings now come from state and utility incentive programs rather than the expired federal credits.

 Tracking the Documentation

-Smart Service ships in three editions matched to the business's QuickBooks setup.
-Smart Service classic pairs with QuickBooks Desktop for businesses running Pro, Premier, or Enterprise.
-Smart Service Cloud integrates with QuickBooks Online.
-Smart Service 365 also integrates with QuickBooks Online with a modern cloud-app feature set.
+Smart Service comes in two products matched to the business's QuickBooks setup.
+Smart Service Desktop pairs with QuickBooks Desktop for businesses running Pro, Premier, or Enterprise.
+Smart Service Cloud works with QuickBooks Online, QuickBooks Desktop, or standalone, with a modern cloud-app feature set.
 The QuickBooks edition decision guide covers which one fits a given business.
 For the broader trade-side framing of the heat pump water heater and electrification opportunity that the IRA helped seed, the future of plumbing guide covers the equipment and material shifts that outlast the credit deadlines.

 What Comes After the Deadlines